fschultz/NetImageLibrary/README.md

 Using only safe code making this library possible to use on web hosts with medium trust.

+When having access to full trust make sure to use ImageLibrary.FastFilters to greatly improve performance!

 Current build contains the following filters:
   * Gaussian blur filter
   * Unsharpen mask filter